execution-flows/fy/library/README.md

 pre-commit run -a
 ```

-If you get `mypy` warnings regarding missing packages, it's usually because dependencies need to be also added to `.pre-commit-config.yaml` (annoying, I know, but it seems to be the way to go for now)
+If you get `mypy` warnings regarding missing packages, it's usually because dependencies need to be also added to `.pre-commit-config.yaml` (annoying, I know, but it seems to be the way to go).